freelan-developers/teapot/docs/source/the_party_file.rst

 The unpacker selection is done automatically, depending on the mimetype of the downloaded archive.
 That is, the only way to choose which unpacker to use, is to change the mimetype of the :term:`attendee`.

-By default, *tea-party* provides the following unpackers:
+By default, *teapot* provides the following unpackers:

 Tarball unpacker
   An unpacker that can uncompress tarballs (`.tar.gz` and `.tar.bz2` files).